alphagov/govuk-developer-docs/source/manual/migrate-zone-from-dyn.html.md

 ## Migrate a zone from DynDNS

-GOV.UK Infrastructure are currently responsible for managing several DNS zones in [DynDNS](www.dyn.com/dns).
+Reliability Engineering is currently responsible for managing several DNS zones in [DynDNS](www.dyn.com/dns).
 This is a step-by-step guide to migrate these zones to using [Google Cloud DNS](https://cloud.google.com/dns/docs/) and/or [Amazon Route 53](https://aws.amazon.com/route53/).